adriankeenan/uob-parser-2/readme.md

 [![Build Status](https://travis-ci.com/adriankeenan/uob-parser-2.svg?branch=master)](https://travis-ci.com/adriankeenan/uob-parser-2)

-A JSON API for the University of Bedfordshire timetable system.
+A parser for the University of Bedfordshire timetable system which includes a JSON REST API for accessing the data.

 Try it out here: https://uob-timetable-api.adriankeenan.co.uk